 It's funny.

-If all he had said is, you know, uh deadline in four days, it wouldn't be nearly as interesting or stick in my mind as when he says three or four.
+If all he had said is, you know, deadline in four days, it wouldn't be nearly as interesting or stick in my mind as when he says three or four.

-He's gonna yank it.
+He's going to yank it.

 I said three or four.

-Oh no, no, you thought you had another day.
+No, you thought you had another day.

-Look what what I said.
+Look at what I said.

 I said three or four days.

-This is the third day, so deal's done.
+This is the third day.

 And Hamas says, but you said three or four.

-Anyway, there's no I think there's no chance in the world that the deal will be accepted.
+Anyway, there's no, I think there's no chance in the world that the deal will be accepted.

 So I think Israel will just get another free pass to do whatever they think they need to do.

-And Microsoft, when they found out that's what it was being used for, they said, um, come to my office.
+And Microsoft, when they found out that's what it was being used for, they said, come to my office.

-And uh I don't know exactly what he said, the CAO.
+And I don't know exactly what he said, the CAO, but something along the lines of we're shutting this down.

-And uh they moved all their data, so they didn't lose they didn't lose their data, they just moved it to Europe or something.
+And they moved all their data so they didn't lose their data.

-Um good for Microsoft.
+But good for Microsoft.

 Good for them.

-But uh it was a right business decision.
+But it was the right business decision.

 Blowing my nose wouldn't help.